Photo credit: Tony Rinaldo

 Writing Prize

 The Program on Law and Society in the Muslim World at Harvard Law School awards a prize of $1,000 annually to the Harvard Law Student writing the best paper in the field of law and society or law and social change in a Muslim majority or minority context.
-Papers eligible for consideration will be ones written during the current academic year at Harvard Law School.
-For more information on how to apply, please see the Writing Prize Submission Instructions.
+Papers eligible for consideration must have been written during the current academic year at Harvard Law School.
+For more information on how to apply, please see the HLS Student Writing Prizes Submission Instructions.

 Research Opportunities